BigRock88/fucucoin/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run FUCU-qt.exe.
+Unpack the files into a directory, and then run FUCUCOIN-qt.exe.

 ### macOS

-Drag FUCU-Qt to your applications folder, and then run FUCU-Qt.
+Drag FUCUCOIN-Qt to your applications folder, and then run FUCUCOIN-Qt.

 ### Need Help?

-* See the documentation at the [FUCU Wiki](https://github.com/fucucoin910/fucucoin.git) for help and more information.
+* See the documentation at the [FUCUCOIN Wiki](https://github.com/fucucoin/FUCU.git) for help and more information.
-* Join our Discord server [Discord Server](https://discord.gg/PENeFRWvEj)
+* Join our Discord server [Discord Server](https://discord.gg/T3CYMwTfjJ)

 Building
 ---------------------
-The following are developer notes on how to build FUCU Core on your native platform.
+The following are developer notes on how to build FUCUCOIN Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)